falc-sim-org/FaLC/README.md

 ## Hardware

 FaLC is able to run small projects on 32bit, single core Linux or Windows environment.
-However, to increase simulation performance by multi thread computing, we recommed to use 64bit multi core systems.
+However, to improve memory usage and increase simulation performance by multi thread computing, we recommed to use 64bit multi core systems.

 ## Installation